bernie-skipole/indipyclient/docs/source/usage/installation.rst

 indipyclient requires python 3.10 or later.

-If you are only using the terminal client, I recommed pipx, so to install you would use:
+If you are only using the terminal client, I recommend pipx, so to install you would use:

 pipx install indipyclient